Learnspree/Serverless-Language-Performance-Framework/README.md

 # Serverless-Language-Performance-Framework
 Related to MSc Applied IT Architecture Thesis @ Institute of Technology, Tallaght

-This framework uses the serverless framework (from [http://www.serverless.com]) to test the relative performance and cost of different language implementations in AWS Lambda and ultimately other serverless platforms.
+This framework uses the serverless framework (see http://www.serverless.com) to test the relative performance and cost of different language implementations in AWS Lambda and ultimately other serverless platforms.

 ## Setup
 Install AWS CLI and Serverless Framework (version 1.26.0 used).